SaiDinesh9803/Control-Theory/README.md

 The Tuning of K_p is done manually for desired performance.

-P controller is implemented for the
+P controller is implemented for Simplicity and the performance is decent.